The NALAC Fund for the Arts

 The NFA Puerto Rico Artist Grant is open to artists currently residing in Puerto Rico.
-This grant is one of the new grant opportunities under the NFA and supports the production of work that will be created and presented in Puerto Rico.
+In partnership with the Flamboyan Arts Fund, this grant supports the production of work that will be created and presented in Puerto Rico.
 In this capacity, NALAC aims to contribute to the restoration and sustainability efforts of artistic and cultural practices by artists residing on the island.
 Funds can be used for artist and project fees, supplies and materials, repairs and/or purchase of equipment, as well as other expenses due to loss of income.
 Applicants should review the Guidelines for Artists/Ensembles.

 NALAC Pod Grant